-The duration of written preliminary examinations is three hours, unless the examiner responsible publishes or gives instructions to publish otherwise before the beginning of the examination, and it has been announced otherwise on the instruction page of the preliminary examination.
-The duration of any preliminary examination will be such that examinees will have sufficient time for responding to all questions of the examination, judged by reasonable standards.
+- 1. The duration of written preliminary examinations is three hours, unless the examiner responsible publishes or gives instructions to publish otherwise before the beginning of the examination, and it has been announced otherwise on the instruction page of the preliminary examination.
+The duration of any preliminary examination will be such that examinees will have sufficient time for responding to all questions of the examination, judged by reasonable standards - If a preliminary examination lasts longer than three hours, it will be divided into two parts, each of which will not take longer than three hours.
+Between the two parts there shall be a minimum break of at least half an hour.
+The two parts have to take place at the same day.
+The examiner in charge will inform the Education and Research Institute (ERI) of TSB.